 Shepherd’s Pie with Sweet Potato Topping is a recipe you’ll likely make again and again!

 Shepherd’s Pie is freezer-friendly, too.

 Substitute regular potatoes for the sweet potatoes if you wish.

-I’m a sweet potato lover, but if you’d prefer a regular mashed potato topping or it’s what you have on hand – no need to make a special trip to the grocery store, feel free to make that simple substitution.
-A cauliflower-parsnip mash topping is also quite delicious and makes a great low carb alternative.
-If you’re doubling the recipe you can top one of the pies with a sweet potato mash and one with a cauliflower mash – the best of both worlds!
+I’m a sweet potato lover, but if you’d prefer a regular mashed potato topping or it’s what you have on hand, there’s no need to make a special trip to the grocery store.
+Feel free to make that simple substitution.

-Serve it with a fresh mixed green salad or steamed green beans and you have yourself a balanced meal.
+Serve it with a fresh mixed green salad or steamed green beans for a veg-heavy meal.

 - High in Vitamin B6 which reduces homocysteine in the blood reducing risk of heart disease.